-- As individuals, we can't change the forces that cause publication bias. - Look at studies that are available from other sources and may be more representative. - Research Grey Literature sources - Avoid indexing bias! (a more thorough literature search will generate a more valid meta-analysis)
+- As individuals, we can't change the forces that cause publication bias. - Look at studies that are available from other sources and may be more representative. - Research Grey Literature sources (including pre-prints) - Avoid indexing bias! (a more thorough literature search will generate a more valid meta-analysis)